fionn-moran/FionnMoranMobileApp/README.md

 # EZ Bike Hire

 EZ Bike Hire is an android app that I have created as part of my Mobile App Development module.
 It is as the title suggests a bicycle hire app.
-The app utilises firebase
+The app utilises firebase as persistence, and also makes use of 3rd-party APIs such as Google Maps and YouTube.

 ## Login/Register